zywang624/CVEX/README.md

 In the first comment to the pull request briefly describe the vulnerability.

+Always keep vulnerable software and exploit in the `data` folder.
 Use Git LFS (Large File Storage) for big files.
+Do not rely on `apt install`, `pip`, URLs or similar methods do download vulnerable software or exploits.

 To contribute a new blueprint, create a pull request for a new subfolder inside [blueprints](blueprints) with the following infrastructure:
 ```